magento/merchdocs/.github/COMMUNITY_ISSUE_TEMPLATE.md

 Notifications of Changes:

 -  [ ] Changes to Admin interface?
--  [ ] Changes to process or beghavior?
+-  [ ] Changes to process or behavior?
 -  [ ] Other information for merchant users?

 ## Content